sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 - 8.8.0.0/16 -> Internet (SNAT to VIP)
 - 0/0 -> Default Hop: 10.1.2.11 (direct to a Firewall in current VNET)

-Please note, a routing table is attached to a specific VM DASH DPU in the VNET, not to the VNET itself.
+Please notice.
+A routing table is *attached* to a specific VM DASH DPU in the VNET, not to the VNET itself.
 The route is an ENI/VNIC concept, not a VNET one (i.e., a route table is *attached* to ENI/VNIC).
-In a VNET a VM DASH DPU functions like a router, to which a routing table is attached.
+In a VNET a VM DASH DPU functions like a router, to which a routing table is *attached*.
 This must be taken into consideration in metering.

 ![dash-dataplane-routing-table-vm](./images/dash-dataplane-routing-table-vm.svg)